 - Congratulations!
 I can’t wait to see what you do with the space.

 - Good luck on all your future endeavors in this home.

 If you have a special skill, like drawing or woodworking, offer the new homeowner some help as they get started making their new house into a home.
 They may feel overwhelmed as they take on this huge responsibility, especially if they have purchased a fixer-upper.
 If you are able to help in any capacity, be sure to include an offer in your card.
 They will likely appreciate it more than you know.
 And even if they don’t need help, it’s the thought that counts.

 Things you can offer include painting the walls, moving boxes, building furniture, or even babysitting or pet sitting while they get the work done themselves.
-If you’re a good cook, you can also bring them easy-to-cook meals, like prepared lasagna, so that they can fill their belly with healthy food while remaining focused on housework.
+If you’re a good cook, you can also bring them easy-to-cook meals, like prepared lasagna, so that they can fill their belly while remaining focused on housework.
 Alternatively, simply get them a gift card to their favorite takeout spot so they can enjoy a tasty meal after a hard day’s work.

 Give Tips and Advice

 Have you moved into a new house before?
 If you can say yes, then you likely have some important advice to give.
 Think about the time that you moved or made a house into a home and ask yourself what made the process easier.
 Was there a time-saving hack that you learned while building furniture?
 Did you learn something new about interior design?
 Be sure to let this homeowner now in your card.

 Even if you don’t think you have any worthy advice, you likely do.
 Any tip, no matter the size, will be appreciated.
 The new homeowner is likely very overwhelmed and receiving small tips will help them learn and complete the process sooner.
 That will allow them to make the transition seamlessly, feeling at home in their new home as quickly as possible.